APISuite/apisuite-marketplace-extension/README.md

 This repository contains an extension to APISuite Core that provides a backend for the marketplace feature.

+## How it works

+There are 2 components in this extension that should be executed separately (for isolation/scaling purposes)

+#### Web Server

+Starts with `npm run server`.

+Serves a REST API, documented in `openapi.yml`.

+#### Message Consumer

+Starts with `npm run consumer`.

+Consumes application related events from APISuite's message broker.

+Marketplace interactions need some information about the applications in APISuite.
+Therefore, this component keeps the database in sync with the core when it comes to some applications' data.

 ## Installing

 Docker images are available in our [DockerHub](https://hub.docker.com/r/cloudokihub/apisuite-billing-extension).